LatinoF/LTFNewTab/README.md

 # LTFNewTab
 Just a custom new tab page [WIP]

-Note: Not responsive ATM, works well on a 27" desktop monitor.
+Note: Designed to work on landscape device, mostly pcs.